 A person is not personally liable for any act done or omission made by that person in good faith and in the course of the exercise or performance or purported exercise or performance of a power or duty which he had reasonable and probable cause to believe was conferred or imposed by this Act.

-[Section 122 inserted by No. 89 of 1994 s.
+[Section 122 inserted: No. 89 of 1994 s.
 37.]

 123. Regulations